autowarefoundation/autoware.universe/planning/behavior_path_planner/docs/behavior_path_planner_manager_design.md

 The manager launches and executes scene modules in `behavior_path_planner` depending on the use case, and has been developed to achieve following features:

 - Multiple modules can run simultaneously in series in order to achieve more complex use cases.
-- Don't use external library (e.g. BehaviorTree.cpp) for flexible development.
+- Flexible development by not relying on framework from external libraries.

 Support status: